-With New Year’s resolutions in full swing, I’m sure many of you resolved to be better housekeepers.
-I’m here to tell you it’s ok to not be.
+Every year I’m sure many of you resolve to be better housekeepers.
+I’m here to tell you it’s OK to not be.
 Now as The Cleaning Lady, I have to be great at cleaning houses or else I might be out of a job.
 But for my own house, I would consider myself a bad housekeeper.
 I let stuff go in my house that I would never at a client’s house.
-I’m ok with that and you should be too.
+I’m OK with that and you should be too.
 I’ll tell you why.

-But first, I know what your thinking.
+But first, I know what you’re thinking.
 But you have a website dedicated to tips on cleaning houses.
-And now your telling us it’s ok to not clean the house?
+And now you’re telling us it’s OK to not clean the house?
 No, I’m saying there is a level of clean I’m willing to live with so I can work full time and manage this blog.
 And every cleaning person will tell you the same thing.
 This website is about helping people be better housekeepers, but you certainly don’t have to kill yourself doing it.
 That’s why I try to make my tips easy and realistic for people with busy lives.